msalemcode/ama-cu/README.md

 ## Installation

+Perform the following from a remote session to the VM created during install.

 1. Options for getting the code:
     1. Install git and clone this repo to the target VM.
     1. Download the code [as a ZIP file](https://github.com/dstarr/ama-cu/archive/refs/heads/main.zip) from GitHub to the target VM.